-The size or apparent success of a false teacher’s ministry also does not prove that they are helping people or teaching God’s word correctly.
+The size or apparent success of a false teacher’s ministry also does not prove that she is helping people or teaching God’s word correctly.
 Jesus always taught biblical truth, and yet we read in John 6 that after one of His teaching sessions, “many of his disciples turned back and no longer walked with him”.
 The size of a ministry is not an indicator of whether or not it is biblical.

 Finally, the “help” a ministry provides is not an indication that the false teacher is doing what is right in God’s eyes.
-Did you know that several medical procedures that have helped many people were discovered in concentration camps during torturous experiments on inmates?
+Did you know that several medical procedures that have helped many people were discovered in World War II concentration camps during torturous experiments on inmates?
 Does the fact that those medical procedures have helped so many people justify the torture the Nazis inflicted on their victims?
 The ends do not justify the means, especially in Christianity.